 She landed 8th place in the 1985 Philippine Bar Examination.

 The Bar Exam is given once a year.
-The Examination is held every November in the University of Santo Tomas.
+The Examination is held every November at the University of Santo Tomas.

 She took her elementary and high school education at La Consolacion College where she graduated Valedictorian or 1st in her class.

-Before her appointment as Secretary of Justice on June 2010, Leila De Lima was the Chairperson of the Commission on Human Rights (CHR) from 2008 until 2010.
+Before her appointment as Secretary of Justice in June 2010, Leila De Lima was the Chairperson of the Commission on Human Rights (CHR) from 2008 until 2010.